vthommeret/glossterm/README.md

 # glossterm 0.5

+glossterm is a pipeline that extracts, lexes, and parses wiktionary data.

 ## Pipeline

 In order to generate files for the web app, you need to grab an English